PostgREST/postgrest/nix/README.md

 ### `shell.nix`

 [`shell.nix`](../shell.nix) defines an environment in which PostgREST can be built and developed.
-It extends the build enviroment from our `postgrest` attribute with useful utilities that will be put on the PATH in `nix-shell`.
+It extends the build environment from our `postgrest` attribute with useful utilities that will be put on the PATH in `nix-shell`.

 ### `nix/overlays`